 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt shingles; these materials punish a standard bin that was not built for the load.
-We route a 30-yard container equipped with reinforced sides and a heavier floor plate using our lowboy transport: we cap the fill volume well below the visual rim to keep axle weight legal.
-For lighter mixed materials, check out our general construction debris service for your next site cleanup.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on a container: these materials punish equipment not built for the density.
+For these tear-offs, we route a reinforced 30-yard bin with thicker ribbed sides and a heavier floor plate; we also cap the fill volume well below the visual rim so axle weight stays legal on our lowboy transport.
+We handle these jobs differently than our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover